Mamaril-Jeremy/Youtube-Engagement-Predictor/README.md

 **Source:** [YouTube Trending Video Statistics](https://www.kaggle.com/datasets/datasnaek/youtube-new) (Kaggle) — records of trending videos across multiple categories, from high-budget music videos to organic viral content.

-**Size:** FILL: N rows after cleaning, N features
+**Size:** 50531 rows after cleaning, 19 features

 The dataset covers trending videos rather than a single creator's channel history.
 That's a real limitation (see [Limitations](#limitations)), but it means the model learns from content that actually broke through, which is the target creators are aiming at.

-**Target variable.** There's no engagement column in the raw data, so I built one:
+**Target variable.** There was no engagement column in the raw data, so the target variable I created was as follows:

 ```
 engagement_rate = (likes + comments) / views
 ```

 Dividing by views normalizes across audience size, so a 50k-view video and a 5M-view video are comparable and subscriber count doesn't need to be a feature.
-I then percentile-ranked the result so the output means something to a user — "you're in the 72nd percentile" is more useful than a raw decimal.
+I then percentile-ranked the result so the output means something to a user — "you're in the 72nd percentile" is more useful than a decimal number.

 ---